Brands Drop David Dobrik Following Misconduct Allegations Originating From Previous Videos - E! Online

 At this time, Dominykas is no longer associated with the Vlog Squad.
 E!
 News reached out to him for comment on March 16 and we have yet to receive a response.

-Before David publicly spoke out about the accusations the same day Business Insider's article was published, his attorney told E!
+Before the social media star publicly spoke out about the accusations the same day Business Insider's article was published, his attorney told E!
 News, "David will be addressing his community directly.
 Anyone who knows him knows he does not condone misconduct in any form.
 Vlog participants provide consent before anything is posted.
 Whenever consent is retracted, posts are removed.
 Any insinuation of wrongdoing is inaccurate and defamatory."

-However, following Business Insider's story, several brands announced they would no longer work with David.
+However, following Business Insider's story, several brands announced they would no longer work with the YouTuber.

 On Friday, March 19, a spokesperson from DoorDash told E!
 News, "DoorDash profoundly condemns the behavior of the Vlog Squad members, and we have terminated our sponsorship of David Dobrik's podcast 'Views'.
 This horrific misconduct is incongruous with DoorDash's values and does not represent the communities we strive to create.
 Our thoughts are with all those impacted."